dansantinojones/penalty-shootout/README.md

 ![Javacript Validator Errors](assets/images/javascript-validator.png)

 The variables that were defined but not used have now been removed.
-Missing semicolon's were added.
+Missing semicolons were added.
+All other errors raised by the validator were bypassed as non-detrimental to the outcome of the page.

 Accessibility
-* I confirm the colours and font chosen are easy to read and accessible when running lighthouse in devtools.
+* I confirm the colours and font chosen are easy to read and accessible when running lighthouse in dev tools.

 Mobile:
 ![Lighthouse Mobile](assets/images/lh-mobile.png)